tokosdezso/CineShelf/Architecture.md

 ---

 ## Contact
-For questions, contact the original author or check the README.md in each subproject for more details.
+For questions check the README.md in each subproject for more details.